Hello, I’m Ross McMahan and I am delighted that you have chosen to visit our website.

 Prior to receiving the call to ministry I served in the Royal Navy and was employed in sales (financial and advertising).

-Married to Ann, I am the proud parent of three beautiful boys Fraser (14), Jacob (7), and Benjamin (3), a wonderful step-daughter Esther and four delightful step-grandchildren Sophie (9), Charlotte-Ann (4), Noah (3) and Oscar (just a wee baby).
+Married to Ann, I am the proud parent of three beautiful boys Fraser (17), Jacob (10), and Benjamin (5), a wonderful step-daughter Esther and four delightful step-grandchildren Sophie (13), Charlotte-Ann (7), Noah (6) and Oscar (2).